By: Jenifer Chrisman

 Aging is both a curse and a blessing.
 The older we get, the more aches and pains we endure, and the more losses we experience.
 The blessings are less easily definable, watching history as it forms before our eyes (although this too can be curse), the people we get to love, for whatever time we have with them, and the time to try to make amends for our mistakes, to be better people.

-Also with age comes a longer list personal defining moments, the ones that leave an indelible mark, that change us in ways we may never fully comprehend.
+Also, with age comes a longer list of personally defining moments, the ones that leave an indelible mark, that change us in ways we may never fully comprehend.
 Often both a curse and a blessing, they twist us, they turn us, they shape us.

 I have had a few of those moments, some standing out more profoundly than others, even if the entirety has faded with the passing years.
 One such, recently, swept me back to the distant past, and then, even further back, to my own “ancient” history....